 Our legitimate interests in collecting and retaining your personal data is described below:

-Should we want or need to receive consent to lawfully process your data we will request your consent by an online process for the specific activity we require consent for and record your response on our system.
+Our primary legal basis for processing data is consent, and where we want or need to rely on consent to lawfully process your data we will request your consent orally, by email or by an online process for the specific activity we require consent for and record your response on our system.
 Where consent is the lawful basis for our processing you have the right to withdraw your consent to this particular processing at any time.

-We do undertake automated profiling and candidate matching.
-We do use our computer systems to search and identify personal data in accordance with the parameters of a requirement, as set by a person.
+We do undertake automated decision making or profiling.
+We use our computer systems to search and identify personal data in accordance with parameters set by a person.
 A person will always be involved in the decision-making process.
-The purpose of the automated profiling and candidate matching, is to enable our team to review the best candidates for a specific job.
+The purpose of the automated profiling and candidate matching is to enable our team to review the best candidates for a specific job.